You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 Please note this work was exploratory in nature and did not include any repairs or remediation.
-The Michael Baker Corporation has submitted their final report which contains information on the investigation of the dam as well as several rehabilitation options.
-The report can be viewed and downloaded at http://www.colesdistrict.org/news/lakejacksondam/.
-Please note that the report is very large and as such, had to be uploaded into many sections.
-Please be aware that the report may take some time to download as it contains numerous graphics.
+The Michael Baker Corporation submitted their final report which contains information on the investigation of the dam as well as several rehabilitation options.
+The report can be viewed and downloaded at

 On April 23, 2013, the Board of County Supervisors approved the County’s FY14 budget which provides full funding to repair the Lake Jackson dam.
 The funding will cover the cost to repair the dam as recommended in the consultant’s report as Alternative A: Fill All Chambers with Concrete.

-An Invitation for Bid (IFB) to repair the Lake Jackson dam was issued in August 2013 and the contract has been awarded.
+An Invitation for Bid (IFB) to repair the Lake Jackson dam was issued in August 2013 and the contract was awarded.

 Sign Up to Receive the Latest News Through E-mail Messages